 2. Switch To Alternate Mediums

-If it is important for you to access the app, open it in a browser.
-In fact, I removed all social apps from my mobile.
+If you need to access the app, open it in a browser.
+I removed all social apps from my mobile.

 Now, whenever I feel like accessing an app, I open it in the chrome browser on mobile.

 It has reduced my frequency and time of usage on these apps.

 Also, I mainly access social Apps like Instagram, Facebook, and Twitter on the laptop.
 Shut the tab once I have shared my blog posts or read some of the updates.

 Stop wasting time on social media.
 It is not going to help.

 Besides, stop looking for instant gratification and the dose of dopamine to get a high when someone likes your excellent comment.